Cicekalan/asp-net-mvc-ECommerceApp/README.md

 # ECommerceApp

 ECommerceApp is an ASP.NET Core MVC application for an e-commerce platform integrated with the Iyzico payment gateway.
+This application supports both seller and customer functionalities, providing a comprehensive platform for managing products, orders, and payments.

 ## Technologies Used